 The principle of membrane filtration is physical separation.
 The extent which suspended solids, turbidity and microorganisms are removed is determined by the size of the pores in the membranes.
 Substances that are larger than the pores are fully removed.
 Other separation forces also play a role in membrane filtration.

 Ultra-filtration is a pressure-dependent membrane process, which removes dirt, solids and non-soluble substances from water resources.

-We use a hollow fibre proprietary polymer, high density PAN, PTFE (Teflon) and PVDF membranes, to filter down the dirt, solids, and non-soluble substances to 0.02 micrometers.
+We use a hollow fibre proprietary polymer, high density PVDF and PTFE (Teflon) membranes, to filter down the dirt, solids, and non-soluble substances to 0.02 micrometers.
 As a result, the water becomes crystal clear and is 1,000 times cleaner than traditional sand filtered water at a similar cost.

 Ceramic membrane is used due to its superb physical properties and chemical resilience, making it a robust system for many kind of industrial wastewater and in submerged Membrane Bio Reactors.

 For Nano Filtration and Low Pressure Reverse Osmosis we use a proprietary hollow fibre or spiral wound polyamide membrane to remove dissolved matter, color, taste, salt, hardness and metal ions.

 Our engineers will recommend the ideal “cut” for individual cases to optimize energy cost and investment.